whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m2.md

 * **Code Sanitation:** 4

 _What did you enjoy about Complete Me?
 What was challenging?
 How did working together on Sorting Suite compare to your work for GameTime? for Weathrly?
 How does this project serve your Areas of Emphasis (from above)?
 How does it serve your overall goals at Turing and beyond?_

+Similar to Sorting Suite, I really enjoyed Complete Me because it felt like another logic puzzle to solve.
+I was able to do TDD with this project, which helped me break down the problem into smaller sections as I was implementing each method.
+Again, I enjoyed the individual work on this project but also enjoyed problem solving with my classmates.
+Complete Me further refined my problem-solving process which will help me as I move to the next mods and in my interviews after Turing.

 -----------------------
 ## B: Group Work & Projects